executors/executors/explanatory.md

 ## Envisioned Extensions

-we conclude with a brief survey of future work extending our proposal. some of this work has already begun and there are others which we believe ought to be investigated.
+we conclude with a brief survey of future work extending our proposal.
+Some of this work has already begun and there are others which we believe ought to be investigated.